Stream it:

 The Isle of Duke

-By Jeffrey M. Anderson For once director John Ford used his cornball sense of humor in a proper setting.
+For once director John Ford used his cornball sense of humor in a proper setting.
 This light-hearted comedy stars John Wayne and Lee Marvin as old-time comrades who meet every year on their birthday to fight.
 The action takes place on a lovely Pacific island paradise, giving everything a sense of relaxed ease.
 All that changes, though, when stuck-up Elizabeth Allen arrives to visit her father.
 Despite some embarrassing cultural stereotyping, this movie packs a lot of fun into its 109 minutes.
-Five-year old Cherylene Lee co-starred as an adorable island girl, now all grown up and living in San Francisco as an accomplished playwright.
+Five-year old Cherylene Lee co-starred as an adorable island girl; I met her in the 1990s in San Francisco where she lived as an accomplished playwright until her untimely death in 2016.

 |